-Story behind the baseline: Patent filings increased 57% since FY98.
+Story behind the baseline: Patent filings increased 86% since FY98.
 Many of the patents issued have been licensed to industry, both new startup and established companies in a wide range of technologies including energy related research, sensors, medical devices, protein folding and crystallography studies related to cancer research, conducting and advanced polymers, as well as advances in structural materials.

 In 2000, the University established the necessary infrastructure to bring innovations to market by providing expertise in patenting and licensing, creating and supporting viable start-up entities, and assisting industry in their interactions with the University.
+New start-up companies based on University patents are on the rise.
+There are three active and several other that are being worked on.

-Proposed actions to turn the curve: There will be increased efforts via the current infrastructure to take the intellectual property outputs of the nanotechnology research and convert the results into business opportunities for the state.
+Proposed actions to turn the curve:

+There will be increased efforts via the current infrastructure to take the intellectual property outputs of the nanotechnology research and convert the results into business opportunities for the state.
 Having more faculty, if possible through strategic reallocation of resources, conducting research will have a greater impact in this arena and vice versa.